Ron Manners - Executive Director

 John Corser - Board Member

-John earned a Bachelor of Arts Degree from Murdoch University in 1993 (majoring in history and sociology with minors in politics and public policy) and has pursued a range of business and economic interests since then.
-He is currently the Managing Director of a private investment company, SDC Pty Ltd and is a fellow of the Australian Institute of Company Directors.
+John has a Bachelor of Arts Degree from Murdoch University majoring in history and sociology with minors in politics and public policy.
+He is a private investor in equities and property, a Company Director and a Fellow of the Australian Institute of Company Directors.

-John has worked in the home building, land development and funds management industries and was also an intern at the Institute of Public Affairs, States' Policy Unit.
-He is a member of the Liberal Party, considers himself a small "l" liberal and is a keen supporter of the IPA.
+John has worked in the home building, land development and funds management industries and was also a researcher at the Institute of Public Affairs, States' Policy Unit.

 John's Mannkal Foundation involvement was a logical follow-on from his earlier involvement with the Australian Institute of Public Policy and the Institute of Public Affairs.
-He is a keen supporter of the work of the Mannkal Economic Education Foundation and considers himself fortunate to be able to work with fellow Directors Ron Manners and John Hyde.
+John considers himself fortunate to be able to work with his fellow Directors at the Foundation.

 Mac Nichols – Board Member

 Mac Nichols earned a Bachelor of Science degree in Mining Engineering from the University of Idaho in 1996.